hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/july01.jpg "dolphin")

-    Distance covered: 75 nm
+    Daily progress: 139 km (75 nm)
-    Distance to Victoria: 2451 nm
+    Distance to Victoria: 4,539 km (2451 nm)

 ##### 0600
 Devine got up earlier today, he did not feel the need to nap in his last 3-hour shift.
 He stayed up with me, had a 2nd breakfast — like a proper hobbit — and made REAL coffee.
 We've been having instant as it is easier to manage in rough seas, but now we're running out of the easy stuff so we don't have a choice.
 Devine pre-ground beans yesterday for this morning, he may continue to grind more ahead of time to make sure it's never too bothersome to prepare.

 The wind is light, but good, we are making headway and will likely reach 180°W this afternoon.
 JOY.
-Then, we'll be moving toward our big halfway milestone of 2200 nm.
+Then, we'll be moving toward our big halfway milestone of 4,074 km (2200 nm).
 With how things are currently, this trip will take longer than 45 days, but no matter, we're in the good season and left Japan early enough that we can have many more slow days.
 The seas are flat today, making it easy to move on light airs.
 We have to go northeast to keep with the wind, there is another no wind area southeast of us that we have to be careful to avoid.
 Robusta is behind us, it is not easy for them to go north, as the weather there is awful right now.

 ##### 0800
 Devine makes *soba* (recipe, p.142) with wasabi, accompanied by a dipping sauce — fancy!
 The weather is calm enough for us to handle both a bowl of noodles and a dipping bowl.
 He also added konyakku (konjac), a block we found yesterday while doing inventory.
 We didn't know if it would be good to eat, as it was past its best before date, but it was perfect!
 I will miss konyakku, it is delicious as sashimi.